andrew/rainbowd.js/README.md

 graceful shutdown.

 This is intended to run beind another reverse proxy.
-The idea is if you're already pointing e.g. Apache or Nginx to your backend servers, you point them to rainbowd.js instead and rainbowd.js will take care of doing the blue/green deploys.
-In fact, rainbow.d can keep multiple old versions alive if they have long running requests and the deploys are close enough together.
-This is where the name comes from -- green-blue-red-orange-yellow deploys!
+The idea is if you're already pointing e.g. Apache or Nginx to your app server, you point them to rainbowd.js instead and rainbowd.js will take care of doing rolling deploys of your app.
+In fact, rainbowd can keep multiple old versions alive if they have long running requests and the deploys are close enough together.
+This is where the name comes from: green-blue-red-orange-yellow deploys!

 **NOTE:** It's critical the warmup time is large enough!
 If it's not you may drop requests during the deploy, which defeats the whole purpose of this server.